jicda18/UnioLoci/docs/srs.md

 - No password required.
 - No registration required.

+### FR-1.1 First Login Setup

+- If the user is logging in for the first time, the system must prompt for their **Full Name**.
+- Access to other features is restricted until this information is provided.

 ### FR-2 Session Persistence

 - User remains logged in until token expires or logs out.